cristinalunaj/sample-web-trust-forms/README.md

 * (he application is now deployed.
 Ensure that at least one instance of the app is running:) heroku ps:scale web=1
 * heroku open -a sample-web-trust
 * heroku logs -a sample-web-trust
-* heroku connect:diagnose --verbose -a sample-web-trust
+* heroku connect:diagnose --verbose -a
 * heroku addons (check plans/DB associated to the app)

 ## psql